IDE Extension

 VS Code Settings

-Below is the recommended settings for VS Code to ignore Unity's autogenerated meta files, enable semantic syntax highlighting, word wrap and spell checking (given spell check extension is installed) and disable word-based suggestions (so that they don't constantly popup when you type generic text lines):
+Below is the recommended settings for VS Code to ignore Unity's autogenerated meta files, enable semantic syntax highlighting, word wrap and spell checking (given spell check extension is installed) and disable word-based suggestions (so that they don't constantly pop up when you type generic text lines):

 {